instrumentisto/rust-incubator/0_basics/README.md

 - What are lifetimes?
 Which problems do they solve?
 Which benefits do they give?
 - Is [Rust] OOP language?
 Is it possible to use SOLID/GRASP?
 Does it have an inheritance?

-After you're done notify your lead in an appropriate PR (pull request), and he will exam what you have learned.

 _Additional_ articles, which may help to understand the above topic better:
 - [Chris Morgan: Rust ownership, the hard way][1]
 - [Adolfo Ochagavía: You are holding it wrong][12]